-Columbia Care Inc is organized in Canada but operates inside the United States with the exception of foreign operations in Germany, Puerto Rico and the United Kingdom.
+Columbia Care Inc is organized in Canada but operates inside the United States.
 Due to the Company's structure, the Company is subject to income tax both in the United States and Canada.
 The Company maintains full valuation allowances on its net operating losses at each of the foreign jurisdictions it operates in, resulting in a 0% effective tax rate for the foreign jurisdictions.
-The Company's domestic effective tax rate for the years ended December 31, 2021, 2020 and 2019 were (.1%), 11.9% and (1.5%), respectively.
+The Company's domestic effective tax rate for the years ended December 31, 2022, 2021 and 2020 were 2.6%, (0.1%), and 11.9% respectively.